Draft Discharge of Firearms By-law

 Please let us continue to enjoy the pursuits that attracted us to Huntsville in the first place.

-RdG over 3 years ago
+RdG about 4 years ago

 I strongly agree with this Bylaw AND The Town of Huntsville MUST / SHOULD encompass more areas (within this bylaw) around the greater Huntsville + Port Sydney area.
 Why?
 Nothing worse than sitting out on your front yard/ deck/ where ever AND being startled to death with gun blasts on a daily basis!!!!!!!
 What are people shooting at???
 Is that bullet going to hit me!!!!!??????